 Any small business will have to consider the logistics of dealing with the items it sends out in the mail.
 As a small business owner, a question may have come to mind: Should your small business invest in a postage meter?
 Of course, another question may have followed shortly thereafter: What the heck is a postage meter?

 Let’s answer that question first.
 Even if you don’t know it by name, you’ve seen metered mail before.
-You know how some mail, instead of having a stamp on it, will have a printed design, much like this one?
-That’s a metered stamp; a proof of postage, a cancellation mark and a postmark all in one, and it is printed on the envelope by a postage meter.
+You know how some mail, instead of having a stamp on it, will have a printed design?
+That’s a proof of postage, a cancellation mark and a postmark all in one, and it is printed on the envelope by a postage meter.

 As for whether you should invest in a postage meter, let’s take a look at some benefits, so you can decide what’s right for your business: